advertisement-kafka-study/delivery/README.md

 All the schemas are found in `/apache-avro-producer/src/main/avro`

-## Set up
+## Setup

-Start the kafka and kafka schema registry, using the command below:
+To start the Kafka Stack, first use need to download the [kafka-stack-docker-compose](https://github.com/advertisement-kafka-study/kafka-stack-docker-compose)

+After that, run the docker-compose:

-`docker-compose up`
+`docker-compose -f full-stack.yml up`

 # Stack